rchavarria/racetrack/README.md

 Services, on the other hand, are places to put business logic and behavior that is applicable to more than one domain class'.

+## URL mappings

+One can redefine URL mappings in the file `grails-app/conf/UrlMapping.groovy`.